 How to Construct a New Patio Deck

-Cover your patio with classic hardwood or elegant stone tiles in just minutes.
+Cover your patio with classic hardwood or elegant stone tile flooring in just minutes.

-Just imagine your bland concrete patio covered instead with a classic hardwood patio deck or elegant stone tiled surface.
+Just imagine your bland concrete patio covered instead with a classic hardwood patio deck or elegant stone tile flooring.

 Well, with HandyDeck interlocking patio tiles, you can turn dreams into reality in just an hour or so.
 And it's as simple as taking the tiles out of the box and clipping them into place over your existing patio surface.

 There's no need for tedious surface preparation, no need for special skills and no need to employ expensive contractors.
-You don't even need any special tools; just a measuring tape, a box cutter and a study paid of gloves is enough in most cases.
-The only time you'll need extra tools is if you need to cut the tiles to fit around posts or pipes.
-And even then if you are using our wood or composite wood patio tiles, you'll just need a sharp handsaw or power saw.
+You don't even require any special tools; just a measuring tape, a box cutter and a study paid of gloves is enough in most cases.
+The only time you'll need extra tools is if you have to cut the tiles to fit around posts or pipes.
+And even then if you are using our wood or composite wood patio tiles, you can cut them with just a sharp handsaw.